Tag: psychedelic art

 It’s fascinating to see how geometric shapes and patterns change depending on frequency and vibration.
 These screenshots are taken from a video presentation titled “The Hyperbolic Geometry of DMT Experiences at Harvard Science of Psychedelic Research.”
 So there is a lot more to this world that we are able to see and feel.
 It looks like geometry is a fundamental structure or building block of higher intelligence in the Universe.
 Isn’t that cool?

 DMT geometry levels explanation taken from the video above.
-Depending on the dose, human mind sees various geometric patterns based on a level or state reached under the DMT influence.
+Depending on the dose, the human mind sees various geometric patterns based on a level or state reached under the DMT influence.

 Multidisciplinary Association for Psychedelic Studies (MAPS): MAPS is a non-profit research and advocacy organization that is dedicated to exploring the therapeutic potential of psychedelic drugs like MDMA, LSD, and psilocybin.
 MAPS conducts clinical trials and studies to investigate the use of these substances in treating conditions like PTSD, depression, and anxiety.